 A device like the PAC TL-PTG2 can be used to test your speaker’s polarity.

 By attaching the device attachments to the speaker wire, you can test to verify the positive and negative charges to ensure you correctly rewire your equipment.
 This method is useful particularly with aftermarket materials that may have different color coding.

 The speaker cone will move inward if it is wired improperly.
 To save money, you could also try using a simple 9V battery to get the same effect.

 4. Have an Audio Professional Check Your Speaker Phase

-If you still are uncertain about your speaker phase or prefer to have a professional check your wires and set up, bring your vehicle to a local audio business for review.
-Although this will likely cost you a little bit of money, you can have the peace of mind that your speakers will be in phase once all is said and done.
+If you still are uncertain about your speaker phase, bring your vehicle to a local car audio business for review.
+Although this will likely cost you a for the check up, you’ll have the peace of mind that your speakers are functioning properly.

 If you still have questions about phasing or your car audio, be sure to view Sonic Electronix other posts for more information.